Spherical Kernel for Efficient Graph Convolution on 3D Point Clouds: Discrete Convolution Kernels

 Given an arbitrary point cloud of $m$ points $\mathcal{P}=\{\mathbf{x}_i\in \mathbb{R}^3\}_{i=1}^m$, we represent the neighborhood of each point $\mathbf{x}_i$ as $\mathcal{N}(\mathbf{x}_i)$.
 To achieve graph convolution on the target point $\mathbf{x}_i$, the more common `continuous' filter approaches~\cite{simonovsky2017dynamic, wang2018dynamic,xu2018spidercnn, groh2018flex,li2018pointcnn,wu2019pointconv} parameterize convolution as a function of local point coordinates.
 For instance, suppose $\mathbf{w}$ is the filter that computes the output feature of channel $c$.
 These techniques may represent the filter as $\mathbf{w} =\mathbf{h}(\mathbf{x}_j-\mathbf{x}_i)$, where $\mathbf{h}(.)$ is a continuous function (e.g. MLP) and $\mathbf{x}_j\in\mathcal{N}(\mathbf{x}_i)$.
 However, compared to the continuous filters, discrete kernel is predefined and it does not need the above mentioned (or similar) intermediate computations.
 This makes a discrete kernel computationally more attractive.

-Following the standard CNN kernels, a primitive discrete kernel for point clouds can be defined similar to the 3D-CNN kernels \cite{wu20153d,maturana2015voxnet}.
-For resolution $h$, this kernel comprises $h^3$ weight filters $\mathbf{w}_{\kappa\in\{1,\dots,h^3\}}$.
+{Following the standard CNN kernels, a primitive discrete kernel for point clouds can be defined on regular grids in the Euclidean space, similar to the 3D-CNN kernels for voxel-grids \cite{wu20153d,maturana2015voxnet}.} For resolution $h$, this kernel comprises $h^3$ weight filters $\mathbf{w}_{\kappa\in\{1,\dots,h^3\}}$.
 By incorporating the notion of separable convolution \cite{chollet2017xception} into this design, each weight filter is transformed from a vector $\mathbf{w}_\kappa$ to a scalar $w_\kappa$.
 It is noteworthy that the application of a discrete kernel to `graph' representation is significantly different from its volumetric counterpart.
 Hence, to differentiate, we refer to a kernel for graphs as CNN3D kernel.
-A CNN3D kernel indexes the bins and for the $\kappa^{\text{th}}$ bin, it uses $w_\kappa$ to propagate features from all neighboring point $\mathbf{x}_j, \forall j$ in that bin to the target point $\mathbf{x}_i$, see Fig.~\ref{fig:discrete_kernel}.
-It performs convolutions only at the point locations, avoiding unnecessary computations at empty spaces, which is in contrast to 3D-CNN kernels.
+A CNN3D kernel indexes the bins and for the $\kappa^{\text{th}}$ bin, it uses $w_\kappa$ to propagate features from all neighboring point $\mathbf{x}_j, \forall j$ in that bin to the target point $\mathbf{x}_i$, see Fig.~\ref{fig:discrete_kernel}. {It performs convolutions based on the existing points in the point cloud.
+Since no points are populated at empty spaces, the CNN3D kernel can avoid unnecessary computations at empty spaces.
+In contrast, the 3D-CNN kernel demands volumetric representations to assign an occupancy feature $0$ or $1$ respectively to each voxel in the empty or non-empty spaces around the objects.
+To fulfill the convolution, it requires computations at all voxels within the receptive field, whether it is occupied or unoccupied.}